miudacat/miudacat/README.md

 - I'm a sensitive and clingy person :c very, so pls if you feel annoyed SAY IT TO ME PLEASE!!

-- I love people, so I would be a lil bit weird when I joke and express my feeling pls don't hate me i'm afraid of being hated by people especially who I like and cool people D:
+- I love people, so I would be a lil bit weird when I joke or express my feeling pls don't hate me i'm afraid of being hated by people especially who I like and cool people D:

 - C+H always unless I put dni or iwec!!